Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 In Python-speak, these Python files are called **"modules"**.
 In a perfect world, we divide up our code into Python **modules** much in the same way as we divide up our writing into paragraphs.
 One paragraph expresses one idea, just as one **module** expresses one idea.

+(Kitchen example!
+Fork.py, Knife.py, Spoon.py, KitchenDrawer.py

 #### Packages
-**Modules** allow you to group
+**Modules** allow you to group pieces of Python together into a coherent "paragraph",

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIxNDAyNTA5LDE4MTE5NzI5NTAsNDczNj
-IxMTQzXX0=
+eyJoaXN0b3J5IjpbLTEzMDg2OTcyNjQsMTgxMTk3Mjk1MCw0Nz
+M2MjExNDNdfQ==
 -->